Table of Contents

-(REAL LIFE EXAMPLE: My address showed up before domain privacy, but After domain privacy, it doesn’t:
+- REAL LIFE EXAMPLE: My address showed up before domain privacy, but After domain privacy, it doesn’t:

-- Choose one with 24/7 help, via chat, if possible.
-If you’re looking at Monday through Friday business hours, you will spend many a weekend up crap creek.
+- Choose a host with 24/7 help, via chat, if possible.
+If you’re looking at Monday through Friday business hours support, you will spend many a weekend up crap creek.

 - Watch for restrictions on space (the stuff you upload) and bandwidth (how often that stuff is viewed).
 Some hosts will nab you for going over their “limits.”
 (From experience: check the FAQ.
 “Unlimited” really might mean “5GBs.”)

-- If you can’t afford hosting, go with wordpress.com.
+- If you need FREE hosting, go with wordpress.com.
 While they will limit you very slightly with themes and such, they’re secure, fast, and utterly reliable.

 - Easy to navigate.
 Menu must be obvious and easy to find.

-- Clean design that works on all devices (“responsive” means it changes size according to the screen it’s on).
+- Design that works on all devices (“responsive” means it changes size according to the screen it’s on).
 When you click “add themes,” search for the word “responsive.”
 That will ensure you choose a theme that works on phone and laptop and tablet.